Start Your Washington LLC in just a Few Minutes

 Let Us Help You!

-In the state of Washington, each LLC must list a registered agent for the business.
-A registered agent is a person or representative who receives legal documents (known as “Service of Process”) for the LLC.
-Because such documents are usually certified, a registered agent must have a physical street address in the state.
+Because such documents are usually certified, a registered agent must have a physical office or home address in the state.
 The state of Washington does not permit registered agents to use P.O. boxes.
-A registered agent must also be available to receive documents during standard business-day hours (Monday-Friday, 9am-5pm).
-The individual starting an LLC must list proof of a registered agent in the Certificate of Formation.
+A registered agent must also be available to receive documents during standard business hours.

-1. Self.
-You can serve as your own registered agent.
+If you own the Washington LLC, you can serve as the registered agent for your company.
 To do so, you must be a legal resident of Washington and at least 18 years old, maintain a street address in the state, and be available during standard business hours.

-2. Friend or family member.
 This person must consent to serving as your registered agent and be available to receive service of process during standard business hours.
-They must be at least 18 years old, live as a resident of Washington, and have a street address in the state (no P.O. boxes).
+They must be at least 18 years old, live as a resident of Washington, and have an office or home address in the state (no P.O. boxes).

 The next step in starting an LLC in Washington state is to file a Certificate of Formation and Initial Report.
-You will also need to pay the one-time filing fee of $200 for the state to process your Certificate of Formation.
+You will also need to pay the one-time filing fee of $200 for the state to process your Certificate of Formation so you can be approved as a Washington LLC.

 Filing Online vs. Filing by Mail